 Any enrollee may appeal a decision made by the PEBB Program regarding PEBB eligibility, enrollment, premium payments, or premium surcharges to the PEBB Appeals Unit.

-Any enrollee may appeal a decision regarding the administration of a PEBB dental plan by following the appeal provisions of the plan, with the exception of eligibility, enrollment, and premium payment decisions.
+Any enrollee may appeal a decision regarding the administration of a PEBB dental plan by following the appeal provisions of the plan, except when regarding eligibility, enrollment, and premium payment decisions.